airmessage/airmessage-update/input/server-beta/notes-en.md

-This release improves the stability of AirMessage Server 4.
+Thank you to all users testing the alpha version of AirMessage Server!

+This update fixes a handful of issues that have come up since the last release:

-- Fixed a crash when querying multiple conversations for base information
+- Fixed a crash when fetching attachments without a filename
-- Fixed a crash when connecting and disconnecting TCP clients in rapid succession
+- Fixed a crash when disconnecting TCP clients while uploading data
-- Fixed a bug that would cause encrypted messages to be sent to non-verified TCP clients
+- Fixed the _Preferences…_ menu item not disabling when in setup mode
+- Fixed the width of buttons on the password input sheet
-- Improved error reporting when an AppleScript file fails to load
+- Improved error logging for AppleScript and other custom errors
+- Updated to OpenSSL 3.0.1, and updated client libraries used for Google account authentication